SrImathE SatakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn who is the controller of all results/goals such as the strong, unique mOksham (liberation), etc., whose incomprehensible nature is beyond our thoughts and my master who lorded me (by showing such supremacy) , who protected all by keeping everyone/everything in his stomach during annihilation, is the same krishNa who appeared and presented himself to us.
-He is the supreme controller for the universe and there is no other controlling entity that exist. kaN means kaLaikaN – protection. thiNNan is also explained as thiNNam (niSchitham – certainly).
+emperumAn who is the controller of all results/goals such as the strong, unique mOksham (liberation) etc., whose incomprehensible nature is beyond our thoughts, my master who lorded me (by showing such supremacy) , who protected all by keeping everyone/everything in his stomach during annihilation, is the same krishNa who appeared and presented himself to us.
+He is the supreme controller for the universe and there is no other controlling entity that exists. kaN means kaLaigaN – protection. thiNNan is also explained as thiNNam (niSchitham – certainty).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam